 There are many technology services available to assist you with your studies, such as wireless internet, access to over 200 desktop computers across campus, and fully equipped classrooms for your presentation needs.
 With Office 365 you can access your email, calendar, 1TB OneDrive storage, along with many other useful tools!

-The Mount Health Office, located on the second floor of Assisi Hall.
-There is one family doctor, and four other Doctors who rotate through the week to see Mount registered students.
+The Mount Health Office is located on the second floor of Assisi Hall.
+There are various Doctors that see patients Monday to Friday for student health.
 Upon graduation, Mount students will have three months before they will need to acquire a family Doctor.

 A small university with a global outlook, the Mount fosters academic excellence and educates the leaders of tomorrow.
 Our unique sense of community and personalized approach to education means class sizes are small, and students have access to high-quality faculty and opportunities to be involved in research.
 In fact, the Mount has among the smallest class sizes in Canada.
 Come and see for yourself!